Governed by The Official Softball Canada Rule Book for Orthodox/Modified Pitching except for the following changes:

 GAME FLOW POLICY:

 Pitchers will only get 3 warm ups per inning.
 NO INFIELD BALLS AFTER 1ST INNING.

 MERCY RULES APPLY TO REGULAR and PLAY OFF SEASON.

 Batters must be ready to bat following the warm up.
 If they are not, a warning is issued, followed by a call of a STRIKE, or BALL if the pitcher is delaying the game.

-Except for fill-in/POOL players, a team’s line-up must consist only of B’nai Brith Canada membes on their official roster.
+Except for fill-in/POOL players, a team’s line-up must consist only of BBC members on their ROSTER.

 Mercy Rule of 6 runs per inning maximum for first 4 innings only.
 Any subsequent inning is “open”.
-Should any team lead after the 5th or 6th inning by 18 runs, the game will be called a MERCY.
+Should any team lead after the 5th or 6th inning by 18 runs, the game will be called.